 However, in both cases, remember to pair them against pure white for trims and moldings.

-Order a stick-on sample of Rhinestone and RC here to see what works best in your home.
+You should definitely order a stick-on sample of Rhinestone and RC to see what works best in your home.

 Rock Candy Vs. Clean Slate

 Preferable only for the interiors, this color is slightly lighter with inclinations towards grey and whites.

 This color is also not associated with any undertones – hence, whether use a warm or cool color – there shouldn’t be an issue.